-National Archaeological Museum is located in the Kolonaki district in the north of Athens .
+National Archaeological Museum is located in the Kolonaki district in the north of Athens (Greece).
 More precisely — 44 Patission, Ekzarheya.
 Museum is easily reached on foot in about 15 — 20 minutes of quiet walk from the Parliament (downtown).

 Museum is relatively small.
 For his tour would be enough for 4-5 hours of time.
 The museum has a cafe, where you can eat, and shop, where you can buy copies of the liked items.
 Those who want to save money can go to the museum free of charge through the store, but we do not recommend to do it.